emberjs/rfcs/text/0000-replace-blacklist-whitelist.md

 });
 ```

 The old keys (`blacklist` and `whitelist`) should be aliased to the new ones, and show a deprecation warning.
-Functionally, nothing changes.
+Functionally, they behave the same.

+If both keys are used at the same time (so either `blacklist` AND `exclude` or `whitelist` AND `include`), an error is thrown.

 ## How we teach this